-Conclude with the teams listing what they can do to prevent pollution: with the point source pollution team writing answers on the board to the nonpoint source causes, and vice versa.
+Conclude with the teams listing what they can do to prevent pollution.
 Ask students on each team to collaborate and come up with one complete sentence which summarizes what they have learned.
 Point out that if they were writing this sentence, it could serve as either a main topic sentence or a concluding sentence.